-According to Alkhawaja, the university said it is not willing to condemn the posters by saying that they are a form of hate speech or intimidation.
+The university said it is not willing to condemn the posters and say that they were a form of hate speech or intimidation.

 Temptations are ways of teaching people about G-d and the incredible human capacity for compassion and spiritual depth.

 In the face of an unprecedented wave of violence directed against Coptic Christians amid the turmoil in Egypt that has left hundred’s dead, the...